10 Simple Tips And Remedies to Relieve Hemorrhoid Itching.

 3. Try an Anti-Itch Hemorrhoid Cream

 • Hydrocortisone (0.5–1%) — a mild steroid that reduces redness, swelling, and itching in inflamed tissue.
-It's the most effective OTC ingredient for hemorrhoid itch.
-Don't use it for more than 7–10 days in a row, though, as it can thin the skin with prolonged use.
+Don't use it for more than 7–10 days in a row, as it can thin the skin with prolonged use.

 • Lidocaine — a topical numbing agent that kills the itch and pain signals on contact.
 Works faster than hydrocortisone but doesn't treat the underlying inflammation.
 Many products combine both.